jasonlewis/basset/README.md

 3. Open the **bundles/basset/config/basset.php** config file and make changes where you see fit.
 4. Begin using Basset!

+## Congfiguration
+The configuration file is commented quite well.
+I'd just like to point out a few things here.

+1. You should not be using both compiling and caching.
+Pick one.
+Caching is best for a live application, compiling is great in a development environment.
+2. The Less PHP compiler is disabled by default, remember to turn it on if you want your Less stylesheets compiled.
+3. Compression is best used once an application goes live.

 ## Basics
 Much of the Laravel Asset class functionality is retained in Basset since Basset is based partly off this class.
 There is little to configure out of the box unless you want to enable global compression and caching for all assets.

-Inline assets is pretty important, let's take a look at a composer which might add a couple of assets.
+Inline assets are pretty important, let's take a look at a composer which might add a couple of assets.

 ~~~~
 View::compose('layout', function($view)